lucastrschneider/simon-setup/README.md

 ## Keyboard Shorcuts

-Run the following script to configure keyboard shortcuts using dconf.
+Run the following script to configure keyboard shortcuts using dconf

 ```bash
 ./change_keybindings.sh
 ```

-For extra shortcuts, add then using GNOME Settings application.
+For extra shortcuts, add then using GNOME Settings application

 ## Alacritty